 .build()

-// may be created and added by instantiating the MessagingStyle.Message
+// can be created and added by instantiating the MessagingStyle.Message

 // class directly.
 See documentation for details.